Planning in the Peak District

 There’s no point fighting against a development without understanding how if will fit future plans and policies.
 You could well be using a particular policy to argue your case against a development; for example, a countryside protection designation to oppose a housing development.
 But what happens to your argument if this area has been changed to a residential designation in, say, a new Development Plan…?

 If you are interested in finding out about what is happening in your area, ask to be put on your local planning authority’s planning consultation database

 - High Peak Borough Council

 - North East Derbyshire District Council

 The Peak District National Park Authority, High Peak Borough Council and North East Derbyshire District Council are currently replacing their Local Plans.
 In their place will be a collection of planning documents which together will make up the Development Plan for each area:

-- the Neighbourhood Plan (created by local communities)
+- Neighbourhood Plan (created by local communities)

 This hierarchy of planning documents reflects recent changes made to the planning system.
 We now how a variety of documents which constitute the Development plan.
-Until all the documents are adopted, some old policies within to old Local Plan remain pertinent.
+Until all the documents are adopted, some old policies within the old Local Plan remain pertinent.

 Development Plans identify sites where different types of development are allowed, for example employment, housing, retail, leisure or community facilities.
 They also identify where development is restricted, for example in the countryside or nature conservation sites.